andleb/Approaching-an-unknown-communication-system/README.md

 ```

 >📋  Describe how to evaluate the trained models on benchmarks reported in the paper, give commands that produce the results (section below).

+#### Compute resources used for data generation and analysis

+The data generation was done in parallel via four Nvidia T4 GPUs on an `g4dn.12xlarge` AWS instance, taking about a day for each of the two outcome types presented: click number and spacing, and audio properties.

+The analysis of those outcomes and the generation of the results was then done locally.

 ## Results